IshmaelRogers/Localization/KalmanFilter/Readme.md

   # Multivariate Gaussian

-  Most robots models are moving in more than one dimension i.e a robot on a plane would have an x & y position.
+So far we've looked at 1-D Gaussian distributions which are useful for representing a robots internal belief about its state.
+We implemented this idea in a 1-D Kalman filter which is a 2 step iterative process.
+The 1-D robot started out with an inital estimate of its state and then initiated a motion command, *u*.
+The robot then calculated a new Gaussian distribution that was more certain than the previous two (the initial estimate, and the motion command).
+This calulation is passed to the state prediction step as the *prior belief*.
+We used this 1D model to illustrate the most simple case.

-  We can't use multiple 1-D Gaussians to represent multi-dimensional systems because there may be correlations between dimensions that we would not be able to model by using independent 1-dimensional Gaussians.
+In the real world most robots models are moving in multiple dimensions; for example a robot on a plane would have an x & y coordinates to identify its position.
+It would be conveient if we could use multiple 1-D Gaussians to represent multi-dimensional systems.
+However we can't because there may be correlations between dimensions that we would not be able to model by using independent 1-D Gaussians.

   2-D Gaissian Distribution
   ![alt text][image10]